Academic Regulations and Graduation Requirements: Common Advising Questions

 How does a student drop a course?

 During the Drop/Add period, students may delete a course from their current class schedule through their e-portfolio.
 No record of the class will appear on the student’s transcript.
-After the Drop/Add period (but before the withdrawal deadline), students may withdraw from a course by submitting a Drop/Add form to the Registrar’s Office, signed by the student’s instructor, faculty advisor, and class dean.
-The course will appear on the transcript with a “W.”
+After the Drop/Add period (but before the withdrawal deadline), students may withdraw from a course by submitting a withdrawal form to the Registrar’s Office, signed by the student’s instructor, faculty advisor, and class dean.
+The course will remain on the transcript with a “W.”

 - Withdrawal from the University